STK4400 – Risk and reliability analysis

 Schedule, syllabus and examination date

 The course covers a broad range of advanced methods in risk and reliability analysis.
-This will lead to the research front in specific chosen areas: Advanced methods in graph theory and network reliability; reliability and availability of multistate systems, in particular repairable flow systems; methods for constructing environmental contours applicable in design of marine constructions; statistical models for repairable systems; and optimization of oil and energy production.
+This will lead to the research front in specific chosen areas: Advanced methods in graph theory and network reliability; reliability and availability of multistate systems, in particular repairable flow systems; convex risk measures; methods for constructing environmental contours applicable in design of marine constructions; stochastic models for repairable systems and optimization of energy production under uncertainty.
 The course also includes examples of applied risk analysis.

 After completing the course you: